-You have been given the task to work with Next-Generation Sequencing (NGS) data?
+Have you been given the task to work with Next-Generation Sequencing (NGS) data?
 Before you start and bind yourself to any existing software or online platform, you might want to be familiar with the options available on the market.
-Nowadays, there is such a broad range of different solutions available, that it is worth to compare them before starting any project.
+Nowadays, there is such a broad range of different solutions available, that it is worth comparing them before starting any project.
 This post aims to give a first taxonomy of the crowded space of IT solutions for NGS data analysis.

 Today, this can safely be considered as the default solution for analyzing NGS data: combine available open-source bioinformatics tools with your own scripts, in order to implement a custom workflow for your current data analysis problem.
 Luckily there is quite a number of NGS-related bioinformatics tools (read aligners, variant callers, adapter trimmers, etc.) out there.
 With a good understanding of the algorithms, specifications and characteristics of every single tool, one can develop a solution for almost all tasks.
 Tailor these to your infrastructure and batch processing systems as needed.